 Water was all over the cave.
 Standing inside the cave felt like standing in the rain, while it was not raining outside.

-After Marleshwar falls, we started looking for other falls and were directed towards the Nivali waterfalls.
+We started looking for other waterfalls and were directed towards the Nivali waterfalls.

 After a lovely drive that took us through lush green landscapes of western ghats interspersed by water bodies at regular intervals.
 Suddenly, about 20 km before Ratnagiri, we saw a massive waterfall across the valley at a distance.